LSNJLAW SM

 LSNJ LAW Home > Legal Topics > Health Care > NJ FamilyCare/Medicaid > Renewing your Medicaid Coverage

-What You Need to Know If You Started Medicare from March 2020 to March 2023
+What You Need to Know When You Start Medicare

-If you became eligible for Medicare during this time period – even if you did not enroll – then you may be in a Medicaid program that you are no longer eligible for.
+If you are on Medicaid and become eligible for Medicare then you may be in a Medicaid program that you are no longer eligible for.
 Most NJ FamilyCare enrollees between the ages of 19-64 are enrolled in Medicaid Expansion, also known as ABP Medicaid.
 You may see those letters on the front of your health insurance card.
-Once an enrollee gets Medicare, they are no longer eligible for this coverage and must be transferred to a different type of coverage, if they are eligible for that new Medicaid plan.
+Once an enrollee gets Medicare, they are no longer eligible for this coverage and must be transferred to a different type of coverage, provided they are eligible for a different Medicaid plan.

 The income limits for the Medicaid programs for people who have Medicare are different than the limits for those without Medicare.
 Check the notice you receive to make sure that your gross income is listed correctly.
 If you are living with someone who is providing housing support to you, that may also be counted as income.